Partially identified heteroskedastic SVARs

 \cite{BKglob20} introduced first this definition of non redundant restrictions to complement the result in Theorem 7 in \cite{RWZ10RES} on the identification of SVARs.
 In the same way, we will use it for developing conditions for point identification in our HSVARs.

 \textit{Sign restrictions}

-\cite{Uhlig05JME} and \citet{RWZ10RES} proposes sign restrictions to impulse responses in order to obtain identified sets rather than point identification. \cite{GK18} and \cite{ARW18}, instead, combine sign and zero restrictions to tighten the impulse response identified sets.
+\cite{Uhlig05JME}, among others, proposes sign restrictions to impulse responses in order to obtain identified sets rather than point identification. \cite{GK18} and \citetalias{ARW18} combine sign and zero restrictions to tighten the impulse response identified sets.

 As for the equality restrictions, sign restrictions can be seen as constraints on the columns of the $Q$ matrix.
 Suppose to impose a set of $s_{h,i}$ restrictions on the impulse responses to the \textit{i}-th shock at the \textit{h}-th horizon.
-We can write the sign restrictions as

-where, given the definition of the impulse response provided in Eq. (\ref{eq:IRh}), $S_{h,i}\equiv D_{h,i}\,C_h(B) \Chol$ is a $s_{h,i}\times n$ matrix with $D_{h,i}$, of dimension $s_{h,1}\times n$, a selection matrix made of $1$ and $-1$ elements indicating the restricted impulse responses.
-In a similar way, one can define restrictions directly on the structural parameters of the HSVAR.
-If we define the matrix $S_i$ by stacking all the $S_{h,i}$ matrices involving sign restrictions on $q_i$ at different horizons, the set of all sign restrictions due to the $i$-th shock can be defined as
+We can write the sign restrictions as $S_{h,i}(\phi)q_i\,\geq\,\textbf{0}$, where, given the definition of the impulse response provided in Eq. (\ref{eq:IRh}), $S_{h,i}\equiv D_{h,i}\,C_h(B) \Chol$ is a $s_{h,i}\times n$ matrix with $D_{h,i}$, of dimension $s_{h,1}\times n$, a selection matrix made of $1$ and $-1$ elements indicating the restricted impulse responses.
+A compact notation for all the sign restrictions can be defined by